f5devcentral/nginx-one-lab/docs/README.md

 1. Confirm your changes and click "Save and Publish"

-We can now confirm the configuration changes on the NGINX instance
+We can now confirm the configuration changes on the NGINX instance.

 1. On the NGINX Plus component in UDF, you can view the `demo.conf` file by running the following from the console.